On arrival you will be met by a private driver and delivered to your Queenstown accommodation.

 Driving distance and time (approximate) for this driving leg is: 321 kms / 199 miles : 4.0 hours

 The drive north from Fox and Franz Josef takes you through the historic gold mining region of Ross and the town of Hokitika, a great place to explore the craft stores, in particular the jade or greenstone.
 The largest town on the West Coast, Greymouth is also the starting point for the TranzAlpine Scenic Train.
-Drop your rental car at the Greymouth Train Station depot located inside the train station building.
+Drop your rental car at the Greymouth Train Station depot located inside the train station building and board the TranzAlpine train.

 On arrival at the Christchurch railway station, you will be met by a driver and transferred to your Christchurch accommodation.